getjavelin/documentation/docs/javelin-python/models.md

 **Fields**:

+- `organization`: The organizational unit or company associated with this route.
+- `owner`: The individual or entity responsible for this route.
 - `rate_limit`: Maximum number of requests allowed for this route in a given time period.
-- `owner`: The individual or entity responsible for this route.
-- `organization`: The organizational unit or company associated with this route.
+- `retries`: Number of times the request should be retried in case of failures.
 - `archive`: Boolean indicating whether route data should be archived.
-- `retries`: Number of times the request should be retried in case of failures.
+- `retention`: Data retention period.
 - `budget`: Monetary or computational budget allocated for the operations of this route.
+- `dlp`: DLP configuration.
 ---